-Tech Care has just turned 15 and as a web designer and developer, the company’s founder Jennifer Carello knows only too well the intricacies and challenges behind creating successful and appealing sites.
+Toto Coaching and Toto SEO have just turned 2 and as a speaker, coach, instructor, web designer, and developer, the company’s founder Jennifer DeRosa knows only too well the intricacies and challenges behind creating successful and appealing sites.

-An accomplished Novell engineer based in Connecticut, Jennifer has trained in some of the acclaimed technology institutes in the New York area.
+An accomplished Novell engineer based in Florida, Jennifer has trained in some of the acclaimed technology institutes in the New York area and at MIT.
 Her eye for detail and enthusiasm to keep up with the rapid changes engulfing the technology sector is what has helped her in designing unique and customized websites for her clients that meet their specific needs.

 Having started out in the mid 1990s when mostly Notepad and HTML were in use, Jennifer feels that while the technology itself has become quite complex, it allows you do a lot more things than you could have ever imagined at an earlier time.

 “Back then, the internet was still fairly new, and everyone at that point used a dial up service.
 Animated gifs were the “in” thing.
 I thought writing the html back then was pretty simple because the pages were pretty simple.
 Since the 90s, so much has changed.
 Now we can use CSS to modify our sites, which was not available back then.
 We build sites in databases which are much more complex.
 So I have to say things were much simpler back then,” she explains.

 As someone interested in introducing children to the latest technology for better learning, Jennifer has gone out of her way to help students develop their digital footprint.

 As a web designer working in the industry for over 25 years, what do you think has changed in the field over the years?